Use your favorite patterns of Duck Tape to make these easy backpack charms. Kids will love assembling these in a matter of minutes!

 - Sheet of cardstock – you might need more than one depending on how many charms you want to make

-Your first question might be, do you need to match up patterns?
+Your first question might be, do you need to match up patterns on your backpack charms?
 Well, that's up to you!
 It depends on the roll; for some you'll be able to, and some you won't.
 Honestly, I don't think it matters.
 The charms look cute regardless!
 I matched up when I could.

 You'll then place the die you're going to use to cut out the charm shape in the center of the tape.